BartOtten/routex/README.md

 ### Route Helpers

-Creates Phoenix Helpers that have the ability to branch based on the current alternative scope of a user.
+Creates Phoenix Helpers that have the ability to branch based on the current alternative branch of a user.
 Optionally these helpers can replace the original Phoenix Route Helpers as they are drop-ins.

 [Route Helpers Documentation](`Routex.Extension.RouteHelpers`)